electronicarts/ea-async/README.md

 #### Option 1 - JVM parameter

-Start your application with an extra JVM parameter: `-javaagent:ea-async-VERSION.jar`
+Start your application with an extra JVM parameter: `-javaagent:ea-async-0.9.1.jar`
 ```
- java -javaagent:ea-async-VERSION.jar -cp your_claspath YourMainClass args...
+ java -javaagent:ea-async-0.9.1.jar -cp your_claspath YourMainClass args...
 ```

 It's recommended to add this as a default option to launchers in intellij projects that use ea-async.